 Causes

-- Welders distracted or inattentive
+- Welders are distracted or inattentive

-- Moving stuck electrode back and forth
+- Moving the stuck electrode back and forth

 - Inexperienced welders handling equipment unsafely